The Nest

 348 Deisius Street, Staten Island, NY 10312

 P.S.
-5 Huguenot is located in South Shore of Staten Island and serves grades K-5.
+5 Huguenot is located on the South Shore of Staten Island and serves grades K-5.
 The school is situated in its building and focuses on preparingP.S.
-5 Huguenot - top public elementary schools in NYC students to move onto the next grade In comparison to other schools, P.S.
-5 helps students improve their test scores and the school as a whole performs well on test scores compared to other schools in NYC.
+5 Huguenot - top public elementary schools in NYC students to move on to the next grade.
+Compared to other schools, P.S.
+5 helps students improve their test scores, and the school performs well on test scores compared to other schools in NYC.

 Written By: Georges Benoliel